torvalds/linux/Documentation/userspace-api/media/fdl-appendix.rst

 ======================

-If you publish printed copies of the :ref:`Document <fdl-document>` numbering more than 100, and the Document's license notice requires :ref:`Cover Texts <fdl-cover-texts>`, you must enclose the copies in covers that carry, clearly and legibly, all these Cover Texts:
+If you publish printed copies of the :ref:`Document <fdl-document>` numbering more than 100, and the Document's license analtice requires :ref:`Cover Texts <fdl-cover-texts>`, you must enclose the copies in covers that carry, clearly and legibly, all these Cover Texts:
 Front-Cover Texts on the front cover, and Back-Cover Texts on the back